idfy-io/docs/sign/attachments-and-dialogs/README.md

 ## [Attachments](attachments.md)

-Attachments is pdf files that can be signed, showed to or accepted by the signer
+Attachments are PDF documents that can be signed, showed to or accepted by the signer.

 ## [Dialogs](dialogs.md)

-Dialogs contains information text the signer is shown/accepted before and/or after the signing
+Dialogs contains information text that is displayed to the signer before and/or after the signing.